It has been shown already that the

 However, as we have seen previously,

-passages that support a pre-tribulation rapture teach the opposite, vis.
+passages that support a pre-tribulation rapture seem to teach the opposite, vis.

 that the righteous and godly are removed from earth whereas the ungodly are